 SECTION 1208 – SCHEDULE TRUSTEE HEARING

 The Board of Township Trustees shall, upon receipt of such recommendation set a time for a public hearing on such proposed amendment or supplement, which date shall not be more than thirty (30) days from the date of the receipt of such recommendation from the Township Zoning Commission.
-Notice of such public hearing shall be given by the Board of Township Trustees by one publication in one (1) or more newspapers of general circulation in the Township, at least ﬁfteen (15) days before the date of such hearing.
+Notice of such public hearing shall be given by the Board of Township Trustees in accordance with Ohio Revised Code 519.12.

 SECTION 1209 – NOTICE OF TRUSTEE HEARING

-The published notice shall set forth the time and place of the public hearing and a summary of the proposed amendment or supplement.
+The published notice shall set forth the time and place of the public hearing and a summary of the proposed amendment or supplement, in accordance with Ohio Revised Code 519.12.

 SECTION 1210 – DECISION OF TRUSTEES